ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

-For more information, see [Service limits](/docs/transit-gateway?topic=transit-gateway-helpful-tips#service-limits).
+For more information, see [Quotas and service limits](/docs/transit-gateway?topic=transit-gateway-service-limits).

 ### What scalability options do I have for my transit gateway?
 Does it manage itself?
 How do I know if it's reaching maximum capacity?
 {: faq}